backdrop-contrib/ip2country/README.txt

 Requirements
 ============
-This module is known to work with Drupal 5.x and all Ubercart releases greater than 1.0 RC5.
-While it may run in older versions, I won't promise anything.
-Future version of this module WILL be backwards compatible with this initial release.
+This module is tested to work with Drupal 6.x.
+There is a separate version specifically for Drupal 5.x.
+Future version of this module will be backwards compatible with this release.